Minnesota Minnesota

 Mixed age group ratio for youngest child in group

-Age Range Ratio For Family Child Care
+Age Range Ratios for Family Child Care in Minnesota State

 Minnesota has seven classes of Family Child Care, each with different ratios and requirements.
 The two categories shown here are for reference only.
 For more detailed information, contact the state licensing agency listed below.